Freddie-Burns/sd_qsci/README.md

 notebooks/01_h2_uhf_trial.ipynb
 ```

-Demonstrates generating an unrestricted Hartree–Fock determinant for H₂ and evaluating its effectiveness in a small VQE circuit.
+Demonstrates generating an unrestricted Hartree–Fock determinant for H₂ and evaluating its effectiveness in a small QSCI circuit.

 ---